Recurrent Neural Networks with Linear Structures for Electricity Price Forecasting: Empirical Results and discussion

 \subsubsection{The multivariate GW test results}

 According to the results of the multivariate GW test using the $L_1$ norm in Equation \ref{eqmultivariateDM}, we have the following loss differential series:

 To illustrate the range of obtained $p-values$, we use heat maps arranged as chessboards.
-Given that this test is run at a 5\% significance level, results are interpreted based on $p-values$ as follows: \begin{itemize} \item {$p-values$ $<$ 0.05 (green) indicate significant outperformance of a model on the X-axis (better) compared to the model on the Y-axis (worse).} \item{$p-values$ $>$ 0.05 indicate significant underperformance of the model on the X-axis (worse) compared to the model on the Y-axis (better).} \end{itemize}
+Given that this test is run at a 5\% significance level, results are interpreted based on $p-values$ as follows: